 The owners took up this project as a part of their efforts to reforest land that builders were taking over.
 When they bought the piece of land from the builders, it was dry and without any plants.
 Now, 6 years later, it has turned into green land again.

-All in all, it’s a good conservation effort, and we get the chance to laud the owners of the Butterfly Conservatory by visiting for a meager entry fee of just INR 100.
+Although it’s a really small space for regular tourists, all in all for butterfly enthusiasts, it’s a good conservation effort.
+Plus, we get the chance to laud the owners of the Butterfly Conservatory by visiting for a meager entry fee of just INR 100.

 The family just chimed in, “She’s serious!”

-I think I’ll just drop of the earth now.
+I think I’ll just drop off the earth now.

-But getting to the beach really requires either the short steep hike or a boat.
+But getting to the beach really requires either a short steep hike or a boat ride.
 Which is why, if you’re looking for privacy, Kakolem beach is perfect!

 The fact that you cannot drive here keeps the beach clean and away from the crowds.
 But if you are the adventurous type, you can get here by hiking through the nearby jungle for about 2 to 2.5 hours.

-On the way back, we did dolphin watching in the same trip.
+On the way back, we went dolphin watching in the same trip.
 Didn’t really expect to see them, but we turned out to be lucky.
 Yippee Yay!
 Wish we had better cameras though.

 In the Southern part of Goa, in the Canacona Taluka is the Cotigao Wildlife Sanctuary that was set up in 1968 to protect this part of the forest.
 Although we can’t see bigger cats here, they still have flying squirrels, deer, porcupine and pangolins.